 Availability of special coverage for jewelry, fine arts, and collectibles you own.

 Home computer and smartphone

-These two have become a way of life for some people ad they cannot even go a few hours with them.
-So you have to keep them protected.
-In addition, the coverage extends to both the computer, components, software and any media.
-The policy also includes additional causes of loss to be covered by higher limits.
+These two items have become a way of life for some people, and it's necessary to keep them protected.
+The coverage extends to the computer, its components, software, and any media.
+These policies also include additional causes of loss to be covered by higher limits.

-Most renters & homeowners policies cap their jewelry coverage at $5,000.
-Endorsements can be added to both to include items that are valued above the standard limits.
+Most renters policies cap their jewelry coverage at $5,000 or much less.
+Endorsements can be added to include items that are valued above the standard limits.